CV tips for the ESL teacher

 5. As a suggestion, your CV could be structured in the following order: photograph and personal details; education and TEFL qualifications; skills summary; language skills; work experience; hobbies and interests; foreign travel.

-6. The cover letter will give you the opportunity to ‘showcase’ what is in your CV and provide you with the opportunity to make a cogent argument in support of your application.
-Some ESL employers place considerable emphasis on the cover letter.
+6. The cover letter will give you the opportunity to ‘showcase’ what is in your CV and provide you with the opportunity to make a cogent argument in support of your application: some ESL employers place considerable emphasis on the cover letter.

-7. Avoid the use of hackneyed words and expressions such as ‘team player’, ‘excellent communications skills’, etc.
+7. Avoid the use of hackneyed words and expressions such as ‘team player’, ‘excellent communications skills, etc.

-8. Use key words in your CV: this will assist your employer to quickly find relevant information.
+8. Use keywords in your CV: this will assist your employer to quickly find relevant information.

-9. If you are applying to more than one ESL employer, don’t send your CV and cover letter to all the employers in the same email: in Gmail this would mean not using the Cc (Carbon Copy) facility; however, you could use the Bcc (Blind Carbon Copy).
+9. If you are applying to more than one ESL employer, don’t send your CV and cover letter to all the employers in the same email: in Gmail, this would mean not using the Cc (Carbon Copy) facility; however, you could use the Bcc (Blind Carbon Copy).

 10. On completion, check that your CV and cover letter are clear, concise, simple, and grammatically correct.